 Who gets Pierre Robin sequence?

-It is thought that abnormal position of the baby in the womb, with pressure on the developing lower jaw, may cause this condition.
+It is thought that an abnormal position of the baby in the womb, with pressure on the developing lower jaw, may cause this condition.
 In addition, there may be genetic influences involved.

 What are the main issues related to Pierre Robin sequence?